 - Are the fund’s employment diversity policies listed?

-- There needs to be more discussions on corporate strategy.
+- While more funds are making disclosures of overall corporate strategy, many still focus almost entirely on investment matters.
 Much like traditional corporations in other industries, asset owners’ corporate strategy extends beyond their core mission.
-Stakeholders deserve some insight.
+Stakeholders are interested and deserve insight into corporate direction and plans.
 Examples could include plans to in-source certain functions, development of a new website or member portal, or perhaps human resource initiatives.
 A review of progress in the prior year is good, disclosure of strategies for the following 3-5 years, even better.

 Questions relating to organisational strategy

-- Are the fund’s corporate goals discussed for the previous year?
+- Are the fund’s corporate goals, other than investment matters, discussed for the previous year?

-- Are the fund’s corporate goals for the following year discussed?
+- Are the fund’s corporate goals, other than investment matters, for the following year discussed?

 Governance questions asked

 Overall Results Governance.

 “If you don’t know where you are going, any road will get you there.”

 The assessment of governance and organisation disclosures included 35 total questions organised across the four components outlined below.
 Some revisions have been made to the questions informed by observations from last year’s review.